Getting Started

 What you can do offline

-• View all previously loaded trips, days, waypoints, and trail notes
+• View previously loaded trips, days, and waypoints

 • Browse the trip and gear dashboards